 Rebrandly URL Shortener is the perfect tool for managing your clients’ links at scale.
 From a single dashboard, you can create custom short URLs with tracking capabilities, share custom reports on link analytics with clients, build out their retargeting lists, and more.

 Some of the more advanced features the platform offers include traffic routing, which allows you to route users to specific destinations based on their behavior; open graph control, which is used to edit the preview windows associated with your links for social sharing; and finally, mobile deep linking, which enables you to direct users from a web link directly to a mobile app.

 Kontentino, Social media account manager.

-With Kontentino, you can manage hundreds of social media accounts, saving your agency's time and money.
-It makes it possible for you to automate posts scheduling, generate reports for your team members and clients, analyze content performance on a daily basis, exchange comments, discuss changes and issues, gather inspiration and content in content calendars, and do much, much more.
+With Kontentino, you can manage hundreds of social media accounts, saving your agency time and money.
+It makes it possible for you to automate post scheduling, generate reports for your team members and clients, analyze content performance daily, exchange comments, discuss changes and issues, gather inspiration and content in content calendars, and do much, much more.
 Prices start from 54€ per month, so it's affordable even for small organizations.

 Collaboration between your agency and your clients becomes smooth and easy - you can get approvals on the content you create in no time.
 You can forget about spreadsheets, Google Docs comments, and suggestions.

 Beyond the tools

 Marketers seem to love tools, but who can blame us?
 They save time, make work easier, and let us deliver better results.
 Agencies, especially, are so time-pressed that spending a little bit of money on a good tool is usually a smart move.